I am an HR professional and I feel like it is the same ole same ole....am I wrong? You might be.

 Employers offer their employees access to a health insurance plan.
 The employer was able to reduce the cost of the insurance through tax deductions making it more possible for an employer to offer this benefit to their employees.
 And the premium was a little lower because a group of people were enrolled in the plan rather than relying on one by one enrollment.

-Employer insurance traditionally helped pay for services right away, but high deductible plans were invented around 2004 which lengthened the timeframe in which insurance helps to reduce the cost for services for the consumer which allowed premiums to stay more affordable.
-Employees were motivated to choose an HSA eligible plan because of the tax savings offered to them, especially when they were already pretty healthy and unlikely to use services that would then cost them more.
+Employer insurance traditionally helped pay for services right away, but high deductible plans (while existing since the 70’s) started to be recommended again around 2004 which lengthened the timeframe in which insurance helps to reduce the cost for services for the consumer which allowed premiums to stay more affordable.
+Eventually employees were motivated to choose an HSA eligible plan because of the tax savings offered to them in addition to the lower premium, especially when they were already pretty healthy and unlikely to use the services that would result in higher costs until the deductible was met.

 2004 - High Deductible Health Savings Accounts (HSA) Health Insurance Plans were born